DilanCF/CMSC412_notes/lecture/Lecture12.md

 Here, we are concerned with how long each process spends in the waiting queue

-FCFS is the fairest since the burst times are still the same

 ![Alt text](img/Lecture12/image-9.png)

 Now, if we order it from shortest to longest task, average waiting times decrease dramatically

+Arrival as well as policy can impact the response times you can get

 ![Alt text](img/Lecture12/image-10.png)

 Asking the user does not work, since user either does not know length or lies to gain priority

 ![Alt text](img/Lecture12/image-11.png)

+How do we prove this is the smallest average wait time?

+Can we change the order s/t the wait time becomes smaller?

+*Check ~35 min*

 ![Alt text](img/Lecture12/image-12.png)